When your baby is healthy prior to birth, hearing a doctor tell you something has gone wrong is a huge shock.

-This happens often in cases involving shoulder dystocia, when a baby’s shoulders have difficulty clearing the mother’s pubic symphysis and must be manipulated during the birth.
+This happens often in cases involving shoulder dystocia when a baby’s shoulders have difficulty clearing the mother’s pubic symphysis and must be manipulated during the birth.

 Babies may also suffer clavicle fractures during delivery – an injury that tends to be accompanied by an Erb’s Palsy diagnosis.
-Erb’s Palsy can also happen during cesarean section, although this is uncommon.
+Erb’s Palsy can also happen during a cesarean section, although this is uncommon.